sourcegraph/sourcegraph-public-snapshot/.github/ISSUE_TEMPLATE/request_patch_release.md

 @sourcegraph/distribution I am requesting the following commits be included in a patch release.
 They are already merged into `main`:

+The intent of the questions below is to ensure we keep Sourcegraph high quality and [only create patch releases based on a strict criteria.](https://about.sourcegraph.com/handbook/engineering/releases#when-are-patch-releases-performed) If you can answer yes to many or most of these questions, we will be happy to create the patch release.

 - **LINK TO EXACT MERGED COMMITS HERE**

 I have read [when and why we perform patch releases](https://about.sourcegraph.com/handbook/engineering/releases#when-are-patch-releases-performed) and answer the questions as follows: